Welding is part engineering, part working with your hands, and a lot of creativity and precision all rolled into one.

 The BLS reports it’s helpful for welders to take courses in blueprint reading, chemistry, mechanical drawing, metallurgy, physics and shop mathematics.
 It’s also recommended that welders understand electricity and computers, since welding operators are becoming increasingly responsible for programming robots and computer-controlled machines.

-During the 36-week welding program at UTI, students learn GMAW, SMAW, FCAW and GTAW welding techniques.
-Courses cover welding safety, welding principles, engineering and fabrication, pipe welding, and welding applications.
-Students learn how to weld in positions including overhead, horizontal and vertical, and how to work with sheet and plate metal.
+During the 36-week welding program at UTI, students are taught GMAW, SMAW, FCAW and GTAW welding techniques.
+Courses cover welding safety, welding principles, engineering and fabrication, pipe welding and welding applications.
+Students are taught how to weld in positions including overhead, horizontal and vertical and how to work with sheet and plate metal.

 Welder Salary & Job Outlook